RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 2. The Vendor-specific implementations on both the software and hardware of the target machine. (undone: this sentence needs further explanations)

 3. The **Execution environment** on which the compiled program is supposed to run on.
 In most cases the Execution environment is usually the OS.
 The execution environment affects the kind of symbols that get used in the object files.
-For example, a program that relies on the availability of a full-featured POSIX OS may have more symbols than those found in an object file meant for bare metal.
+For example, a program that relies on the availability of a full-featured POSIX OS will have different symbols than those found in a NON-POSIX OS.

 4. The [**ABI**](../../misc/abi.md) of the execution environment.
-Depending on your definition of the ABI, the structure and content of the object file is almost entirely dependent on the ABI.
+The structure and content of the object file is almost entirely dependent on the ABI.

 To find out how these 4 factors affect the object file, read [here](../../misc/target_factors.md).

-So people started describing targets based on the state of the above 4 factors.
+The above 4 factors were so influential to target files that people started describing targets based on the state of the above 4 factors.
 For example :

 **Target x86_64-unknown-linux-gnu** means that the target machine contains a x86 CPU, the vendor is unknown and inconsequential, the execution environment is an Operating system called Linux, the execution environment can interact with object files ONLY if they follow the GNU-ABI specification.